Breast Augmentation

 Post Operative Care

-All dressings and bandages are removed on the second or third day following the procedure and upon removal, patients are free to bath and shower as usual.
+All dressings and bandages are removed on the second or third day following the procedure, and upon removal, patients are free to bathe and shower as usual.

-Our patients are under the care of medical staff such as our Surgeons and nurses and directed on the correct technique /procedures reasons for breast massage which should be conducted twice a day or as directed by a surgeon.
+Our patients are under the care of medical staff, such as our Surgeons and nurses, and are directed on the correct technique/procedures for breast massage, which should be performed twice a day or as directed by a surgeon.

-Women that choose silicone implants should have an annual mammogram to ensure that their implants are not leaking, as silicone leaks out slowly unlike saline – which is easier to rupture and will deflate fairly quickly.
+Women who choose silicone implants should have an annual mammogram to ensure their implants are not leaking, as silicone leaks slowly, unlike saline, which is more prone to rupture and will deflate quickly.
 If there is a leakage or break in the implant, it should be replaced.

 Risks and Complications